denten-books/plain-text/1-chapter.md

 the machine, the culture conserve, or the robot, other than through submission, actual destruction, and social revolution" [@moreno_who_1953, 233].
-So wrote the Austrian-American psychiatrist, Jacob L. Moreno between the years of 1934 and 1953, in his now seldom read classic, *Who Shall Survive?* He is remembered today as a pioneer of group therapy, an early critic of Freud and socialism.
-Sociologists also occasionally mention his work as precursor to network analysis.
+So wrote the Austrian-American psychiatrist, Jacob L. Moreno between the years of 1934 and 1953, in his idiosyncratic, sprawling, and now seldom read volume, *Who Shall Survive?* He is remembered today as a pioneer of group therapy and an early critic of Freud and socialism.
+Sociologists have also recently rediscovered his work as precursor to network analysis.
 His books contain beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
 Yet Moreno was also a humanist and a philosopher of technology and culture.
 In opposition to eugenics, popular at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].

 Humanity, according to Moreno, faces two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or,